Points can be shifted on a grid by moving them left or right and/or up or down.

 A can be translated to C by shifting it 5 squares to the right and 7 up.

-When describing two movements, we could put them in any order, but it is best to get into the habit of doing the horizontal movements first since this would be the x-coordinate on a grid, which always come before y.
+When describing two movements, we could put them in any order, but it is best to get into the habit of doing the horizontal movements first since this would be the x-coordinate on a grid, which always comes before y.

 So, it is better to say 'move 5 squares to the right and 7 up' than '7 squares up and 5 squares right', even though either instruction would take you to the same position!